 (b) be provided with artificial light.

-[Regulation 7 amended in Gazette 3 May 1974 p.
+[Regulation 7 amended: Gazette 3 May 1974 p.
 1428.]

 8. Air space in sleeping quarters

 (1) Every sleeping quarters shall contain not less than 11 cubic metres of air space calculated for each person who sleeps in the quarters, except where the sleeping quarters are transportable units which shall contain not less than 9 cubic metres of air space for each such person.